Wayne wins first girls track state title in school history

 Strobel finished seventh last year (158-1) and entered the state meet with the best qualifying distance (182-8).

-—Beavercreek's Lance Caswell, Liam Gluck, Aaden Hildebrand and Kaden Ellerbe won the last race of the day, the 4x400 relay (3:15.25).
+—Beavercreek's 4x400 relay: Lance Caswell, Liam Gluck, Aaden Hildebrand and Kaden Ellerbe raced to victory (3:15.25).
 Ellerbe ran the final leg and was behind when he took the baton but raced to victory.

 "We're excited," Ellerbe said.
 "We worked all year for this.
 We were second last year, and we weren't going to let that happen again."